MaxiLambda/go-seminar/README.md

 But in some cases the need arises to fuzz oder other data-structures like structs, arrays and maps.
 [Even the original design-draft for fuzzing in go respects this.](https://go.googlesource.com/proposal/+/master/design/draft-fuzzing.md#implementation)
-Many other fuzzing solutions for go offer features like these as well. [go-fuzz-utils](https://github.com/trailofbits/go-fuzz-utils) is a package that brings support for arrays, maps and structs to [https://github.com/dvyukov/go-fuzz](https://github.com/dvyukov/go-fuzz).
+Many other fuzzing solutions for go offer features like these as well. [go-fuzz-utils](https://github.com/trailofbits/go-fuzz-utils) is a package that brings support for arrays, maps and structs to [go-fuzz](https://github.com/dvyukov/go-fuzz) (a popular go fuzzer).
 [go-fuzz-headers](https://github.com/AdaLogics/go-fuzz-headers/tree/main) brings these capabilities to the native-go fuzzing.

-These solutions all have the `[]byte` input parameter in common and create structured data from it.
+These solutions all have the `[]byte` input parameter in common and create structured data like arrays and maps from it.

 ## Libraries